data quality issues

 Now you’ve got a frustrated customer who feels ignored, a lost sales opportunity, and a marketing effort that’s been wasted.
 All because of one small data error that no one caught early.

-The Real Data Quality Issues That Hurt Your Business
+Top 4 Data Quality Issues That Hurt Your Business

 The real problems with data quality aren’t just the obvious mistakes like duplicate records or missing fields.
 They run deeper.